John O'Gaunt's Castle

 John O'Gaunt's Castle was a royal hunting lodge.
 It is situated in the civil parish of Haverah Park near Harrogate, now in North Yorkshire (historically in the West Riding of Yorkshire).

 History

 The castle was considered to be the hunting lodge of John O'Gaunt, Duke of Lancaster, who was Lord of the Manor of Knaresborough for twenty-eight years until 1399.

-Strongly sited on the end of a spur at Haverah Park, is a ditched platform 35mx30m which had a curtain wall and a gatehouse, with a bridge over the moat.
-Within are buried footings of a central tower, 15m square, and 1 wall which probably formed part of a range.
+Strongly sited on the end of a spur at Haverah Park, is a ditched platform 35 m by 30 m which had a curtain wall and a gatehouse, with a bridge over the moat.
+Within are buried footings of a central tower, 15 m square, and one wall which probably formed part of a range.
 It was situated within the royal lordship of Knaresborough.
 Edward III had building works in progress here in 1334.
-In 1372 he granted it, along with Knaresborough to his son John of Gaunt, from whom it gained its name.
+In 1372 he granted it, along with Knaresborough to his son John of Gaunt.

 The castle was listed for the first time on 17 December 1929.